mika314/tye-pod-dog-discord-bot/README.md

-# Tye-Pod Dog Discord Bot

 ## Features
 - mentioning the bot with the question sentence will make bot reply in 8ball style
-- mentioning the bot and adding word play will switch bot to mud style text game
+- mentioning the bot and adding word "play" will switch bot to mud style text game
 - bot replies FBI! on any message containing housekeeping
 - with chances 1 out of 10 bot randomly replies: 420, <33, AAAAH etc
 - at 4:20PM PST bot messages 420
-- bot welcomes new joined discord user and sends user to read rules on rules channel
+- bot welcomes newly joined discord user and sends the user to read rules on rules channel
-- bot messages about user who left a server
+- bot messages about the user who left a server

 ### MUD play mode